abdul-kabir-jawed/agentic_ai/openai-agents-sdk/notes/03-model-settings/README.md

 ```

 #### 🔄 Frequency Penalty
-**Frequency Penalty** reduces the likelihood of repeating words that have already appeared, making responses less repetitive.
+**Frequency Penalty** reduces the likelihood of repeating words that have already appeared, making responses less repetitive.Only work with OpenAI and Azure API.

 ```python
 # 📝 High Repetition Tolerance (Frequency Penalty: 0.0)